-HR professionals in public authorities may think that the extension of IR35 reforms to the private sector in April 2020 will not affect them.
-However, public-sector bodies need to be aware of some proposed changes to the rules.
+HR professionals in public authorities may think that the extension of IR35 reforms to the private sector in April 2021 will not affect them.
+However, public-sector bodies need to be aware of, and prepare for, some changes to the rules.

 Consultant editor Darren Newman looks at the latest rulings in a long line of holiday pay cases, including one with significant back-pay implications for Northern Ireland employers.
 He also explains why the issue of lengthy back-pay periods may not yet be completely resolved for employers in the rest of the UK.